Hepatitis B is a virus affecting the liver, which can cause scarring of the liver, liver failure, liver cancer and can be fatal.

 In most cases, hepatitis B causes limited infection.
 Usually people manage to fight off the infection successfully within a few months, developing an immunity that lasts a lifetime (this means you won't get the infection again).
 Blood tests show evidence of this immunity, but no signs of active infection.

 However, some people don't get rid of the infection.
 If you are infected with hepatitis B for more than six months, you are considered a carrier, even if you have no symptoms.
-This means that you can transmit the disease to others by having unprotected sex, kissing or sharing personal items such as toothbrushes or razors.
+This means that you can transmit the disease to others through having unprotected sex, or sharing personal items such as toothbrushes or razors.
 Being a carrier also means that your liver may be more prone to injury.